 License.
 3 PP and 5 PP will result in a back of the grid (BOTG) penalty.
 7 PP will result in a

-permanent removal from the league.
-If a driver is given a race ban, their points will be
+race ban and a re-evaluation.
+If a driver is given a race ban, their points will be reset to.

-reset to 0.
-Penalty points stay on your Super License for the length of races in that
+Penalty points stay on your Super License for the length of races in that season.
+For

-season.
-For example: If we race 15 races, the penalty point will stay on your license for
+example: If we race 15 races, the penalty point will stay on your license for 15 races.
+If

-15 races.
-If it’s given to you race 5 in the season, it will remain with you until race 5 of
+it’s given to you race 5 in the season, it will remain with you until race 5 of next season.

-next season.
-If you miss races, those will not be counted as races until the penalty point
+If you miss races, those will not be counted as races until the penalty point can be

 note that the stewards can combine penalties based on the severity of the